-The Office of Academic Affairs, under the leadership of the Provost and Senior Vice President of Academic and Student Affairs, oversees the University’s academic programs and supports their work in educating students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
-The Office of Academic Affairs works with faculty and staff in the University’s undergraduate and graduate programs to offer an engaging, high-quality educational experience for an intentionally diverse mix of learners.
+The Office of the Provost, under the leadership of the Provost and Senior Vice President of Academic and Student Affairs, oversees the University’s academic programs and supports their work in educating students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
+The Office of the Provost works with faculty and staff in the University’s undergraduate and graduate programs to offer an engaging, high-quality educational experience for an intentionally diverse mix of learners.

 Contact Information